SarvarKh/ofn-wiki/API-documentation.md

 - index (not present in this case) - GET /api/products - lists products

 #### Serializers - Output Payloads
-In order to create the results for your endpoint, you should use AMS Serializers, you can re-use existing ones, they are all under app/api/serializers [here](https://github.com/openfoodfoundation/openfoodnetwork/tree/master/app/serializers/api), or you can create new ones in the same folder.
+In order to create the results for your endpoint, you should use AMS Serializers, you can re-use existing ones, they are all under app/serializers/api [here](https://github.com/openfoodfoundation/openfoodnetwork/tree/master/app/serializers/api), or you can create new ones in the same folder.

 Note about serializers usage: a lot of these serializers are used outside the API: they are used to render json data that is injected in the DOM of the pages rendered.
+For example, a list of enterprises is injected in the DOM [here](https://github.com/openfoodfoundation/openfoodnetwork/blob/46353be9a37f7054485a2d83712c50d8066f995d/app/views/checkout/edit.html.haml#L5) using the Api::EnterpriseSerializer.

 Note about the admin namespace: currently we have two namespaces app/serializers/api and app/serializers/api/admin.
 The api/admin folder contains serarializers for the admin side of the OFN app but I dont think this is consistent... there's no admin namespace in the API itself and the API uses both serializers from serializers/api/ and serializers/api/admin...